SISBID/Reproducible-Research/2017_SISBID_3_03_Rmarkdown.md

 You can reorganize the layout of the panes by going to Tools → Global Options → Pane Layout.

+To get a list of RStudio keyboard shortcuts, go to Help → Keyboard Shortcuts Help.

+You can type code directly into the R console

 ## RMarkdown